pedropcorsini/pedropcorsini/README.md

 I’m focused on **building real solutions, not just studying theory.**

-Currently developing projects with **Python, SQL, and AI concepts**, applying problem-solving, logic, and system thinking in practice.
+Currently developing projects with **Python, SQL, JavaScript and AI concepts**, applying problem-solving, logic, and system thinking in practice.
 My goal is to evolve fast through hands-on work and deliver clean, efficient, and scalable code.**

 I’m particularly interested in:
 - **Backend development**